LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab3.rst

 Perform the following steps to complete this task:

 #.
-On iWorkflow, run the following command:
+On BIG-IP, run the following command:

    ``restcurl shared/nodejs/loader-path-config``